 7. It Cleanses The Skin

-Did you know Aloe Vera has an ability to repair and recover your skin from the day behind you?
-That means, it can treat your sunburns, acne scars, dark spots and also the build up from yesterday's pollution and city lights.
+Did you know Aloe Vera has the ability to repair and recover your skin from the day behind you?
+That means it can treat your sunburns, acne scars, dark spots, and clear the build-up caused by exposure to pollution and dirt.
 Isn’t it amazing?
-Simply use a natural cleanser that has Aloe Vera as one of the key ingredients to get its cleansing benefits.
+By simply using a natural cleanser with Aloe Vera as one of the key ingredients, you can get all its cleansing benefits.

 The salicylic acid in Aloe Vera gel can act as an exfoliator by gently sloughing off the dead skin cells.
 Lignin in Aloe Vera enhances the penetrative effect of other ingredients into the skin.